If you live in a close-knit neighborhood, chances are you’re familiar with the sound of your neighbor’s pool pump running.

 According to research, noise exposure is associated with negative health effects on the exposed persons.
 The study also found out that neighbor noise annoyance is also strongly associated with eight different mental and physical health symptoms.
 (Source)

 There’s an old saying that goes, you can choose your friends, but can’t choose family.
 However, Hollywood has taught us that you can’t choose your neighbors.

 99% of the time, neighbors are our greatest foes when it comes to noise problems.

-A-List of Ways on How to Block Neighbors Pool Pump Noise
+How to Block Neighbors Pool Pump Noise

 Pool pump noise can be pretty annoying and even more irritating when it comes from your neighbor’s with no direct control over the unit.